whirlwin/web-project-seed/README.md

 2. Deploy into a servlet container like Apache Tomcat

 ### Gradle
-1. Build and start Jetty: `gradle jettyRunWar`
+1. Build and start Jetty: `gradle jettyRunWar` from the `web-app` module